Bridging Parametric and Nonparametric Methods in Cognitive Diagnosis: Parametric and Nonparametric Methods

 \subsection{Nonparametric Methods}

 As the name suggests, nonparametric methods no longer depend on parametric model assumptions.
 Instead of modeling item response functions, nonparametric methods directly classify the subjects to latent classes by minimizing the distance between subject's observed item responses and the centers of the latent classes.
 Two popular examples of nonparametric methods are the NPC and the GNPC methods, which compare the subject's observed item responses to the so-called ideal response vectors of each proficiency-class.
 Different CDMs define the ideal response vectors differently.
 For example, as specified in \eqref{eq-ideal-DINA} or \eqref{eq-ideal-DINO}, the ideal response in the DINA or DINO model will be 1 only if the subject possesses all the required attributes or one of the required attributes, respectively.
+In the following, we give a brief introduction of the NPC and the GNPC methods.
+Please refer to \cite{chiu2019nonparametric}, \cite{chiu2013nonparametric} and \cite{chiu2018cognitive} for more details.

 For the NPC method, we use $M = 2^K$ to denote the total number of proficiency latent classes (i.e., attribute profiles), and for $m=1,\ldots, M$, we write $\boldsymbol{\eta}_m = (\eta_{1,m}, \eta_{2,m},\dots,\eta_{J,m})$ as the ideal response vector for the $m$th proficiency-class, where $\eta_{j,m}$ can be the DINA or DINO ideal response.
 Given the ideal response vectors for each proficiency class, a subject is classified to the closest proficiency class that minimizes the distance between the subject's observed responses and the ideal responses: